set-soft/ComfyUI-ImageMisc/README.md

 - SeCoNoHe (seconohe): This is just some functionality I wrote shared by my nodes, only depends on ComfyUI.
 - PyTorch: Installed by ComfyUI
+- NumPy: Installed by ComfyUI
+- Pillow: Installed by ComfyUI
 - Requests (optional): Usually an indirect ComfyUI dependency.
 If installed it will be used for downloads, it should be more robust than then built-in `urllib`, used as fallback.
 - Colorama (optional): Might help to get colored log messages on some terminals.
 We use ANSI escape sequences when it isn't installed.